lj020326/Ansible-inventory-file-examples/tests/ansible-group-priority/README.md

 override is directly below top_group, while the product1 is group is below product which is below top_group.

-When converting the initial hosts.ex1.ini to yaml in hosts.ex1.yml:
+Convert the initial hosts.ex1.ini to a yaml inventory as [hosts.ex1.yml](./hosts.ex1.yml):

 ```yaml
 all: